 When we talk about our Websites (collectively, our “Websites”), we are referring to websites owned and operated by MBO Partners, which include mbopartners.com.

 We collect personal information related to the information, Services, or Products you wish to receive.
-The personal information we may collect may be different depending on whether you are a Visitor, Associate or Client.
+The personal information we may collect may be different depending on whether you are a Visitor, Contractor or Client.

 We may collect your first name, last name, email address, phone number, company name, and/or project information if you inquire about our Products or Services, download guides, request content, request email updates, or participate in a marketing promotion, contest, or event.

 If you are a Contractor and intend to sign a contract with us, we collect more personal information to enable us to provide additional Services, Products, and information.
 We may collect some or all of the following:

 - Email address, physical address, and telephone number

 - Date of birth